 After the recovery pool below The Green Wall the river squeezes between the narrowest constriction in the canyon.
 There are a couple easy rapids before you arrive at The Little Green Wall.
 This rapid is a widely spaced boulder field with a couple of holes to zig zag your way through.
 Although much less powerful than the Green Wall upstream, this one does present a technical challenge with a couple of options.

 There are a few more fun rapids including one with some big fluffy holes until you get to Submarine Hole which is the last major drop of this section.
 You can run Submarine Hole on the far left to sneak the hole which grows as flows increase.

 Once you pass through Submarine Hole and then by Collier Bar you are finished with the main drops on the Illinois.
-It's approximately 10 miles from Collier Bar to the take-out.
+It's 10 miles from Collier Bar to the take-out.
 There are a couple good campsites in this area for those who want to spend another night on the river.
 The rapids are mostly widely separated class II but with a couple of class III drops thrown in to keep things fun.
 There are also a few nice surfing waves and the of course the scenery.
-Take the opportunity to enjoy the impressive geology and unique flora of the river canyon.
+There are tons of Darlingtonia Californica (Pitcher Plants) near the confluence with Indigo Creek.

-confluence with the Rogue.
-The take-out at Oak Flat is on river right a couple miles before the
+The take-out at Oak Flat is on river right across from the confluence with Lawson Creek.Additional Information